maximbilan/iOS-Shared-CoreData-Storage-for-App-Groups/README.md

 And please, perform this procedure for all extensions of the group.
 It’s all settings, now open the Xcode and let’s go to write code.

-In the Xcode for each target enable <i>App Groups</i> in target settings.
+In the Xcode for the each target enable <i>App Groups</i> in target settings.

 ![alt tag](https://raw.github.com/maximbilan/iOS-Shared-CoreData-Storage-for-App-Groups/master/screenshots/10.png)